Translate

 -end of quote-

-*West Chester University is in Pennsylvania, USA.
+*West Chester University is is in the state of Pennsylvania (USA).

 Note the 1970s date for wearing Black graduates in the United States wearing kente cloth stoles that is given in Excerpt #1 above.